scammo/train-information-projection/README.md

 ## FAQ
 **What is an LED Projector**
-A Projector LED (or german Beamer) is kinda like a normal project but with a few differences: it uses way less energy, it does not need to preheat - the image is instant and the life time is much longer.
-We think that a beamer on a busy platform will last 3-5 years before it needs to be replaced.
+A Projector LED (or in german mostly calles "Beamer") is kinda like a normal projector but with a few differences: it uses way less energy, it does not need to preheat - the image is instant and the lifetime is much longer.
+We think that a projector on a busy platform will last 3-5 years before it needs to be replaced.

 **Can you even see the projection?**
 Yes!
-LED Beamers can be really brigt.
+LED Projectors can be really brigt.
 You might not see it 100% outside if the sun is really bright in the summer but all the other times.
 And the white colors of the ICEs and ICs are great projection area.

 **Will the passengers inside the train get blinded?**
 With a method called Project Mapping you can only project things on white surfaces and cut out the window.